 I starting writing this post thinking I would conclude that it was not worth it doing the Manaslu Circuit, but I have changed my mind.

 The Manaslu Circuit Trek has many great things.
-It has dramatic views, a huge variety of landscapes with both Hindu and Tibetan culture as you ascent from the low altitudes to high altitudes.
+It has dramatic views, a huge variety of landscapes with both Hindu and Tibetan culture as you ascend from the low altitudes to high altitudes.
 Like a true mountain circuit, you can be away from the crowds as compared to EBC or ABC.
 It is not the Rinjani of Nepal, not in the same vein of ‘Woah this is mind-blowing’ because of the availability of other treks in Nepal.
 Is it better than EBC and ABC, or other treks in India with high passes, maybe not, but it would still be amazing for a first-timer.

 So in conclusion, the Manaslu Circuit Trek is for you if you wish to get away from the crowds, wish to do something different in Nepal, or have more freedom in choosing your itinerary.
-It is definitely a fastastic trek for first-time hikers and trekkers for their first experience to high altitude due to the long acclimatization route.
-For it to be the best all-round trek in the world or even in Nepal?
+It is definitely a fantastic trek for first-time hikers and trekkers for their first experience to high altitude due to the long acclimatization route.
+For it to be the best all-around trek in the world or even in Nepal?
 I have my doubts about that.

 If you wish to read other people’s itineraries, here are some websites you can follow :